 For instance, we add a

 nofollow tag to links in comments.
-We don’t know what all of you are dropping in there, right.
-It could be anything from the #1 and #2 above.
-With regards to number 3, this could, for instance, apply to login links, that we sometimes find on WordPress websites, see image on the right.
-It’s no use having a Googlebot go over these links, as for search engines, they add no value.
-These are nofollowed.
+We don’t know what all of you are dropping in there, right?
+It could be anything, like #1 and #2 from the list above.
+Regarding #3, this could, for instance, apply to login links, which we sometimes find on WordPress websites (see image on the right).
+It’s no use having a Googlebot go over these links: they add no value.
+These should be nofollowed.

 All of the above is very much on a link level.
-But if you have for instance a page that shows SEO books, with a surplus of Amazon affiliate links, these might add value to your site for your users.
+But, if you have, for instance, a page that lists SEO books, with a surplus of Amazon affiliate links, these could be of value to your site for your users.
 But I’d nofollow that entire page if there’s nothing else that matters on the page.
 You might have it indexed, though.
 Just make sure you cloak your links the right way.

 To be honest, on a regular website, I don’t think there are a lot of pages I’d set to